 What if I need more behind the wheel training than the minimum that is offered?

 All Star offers a Gold and Platinum program that provides additional behind the wheel training that goes beyond the minimum state requirements.
-You can view all programs, locations, and prices on our website.
+You can view all programs, locations, and prices online.